ColinFay/fryingpane/README.md

 #### Function to launch connection

-Create a function that launch the connection pane with the datasets from your package.
-This function should have this form in the `.R` (change `mypkg` to the name of your package):
+Create a function that launches the connection pane with the datasets from your package.
+This function should have the following form in the `.R` (change `mypkg` to the name of your package):

 ``` r